-- (a) is sufficient to enable the test or the analysis to be carried out; and - (b) is provided in a way that enables the objective of the test or analysis to be satisfactorily achieved.

-(2) Request for specimen of breath
+- (a) is sufficient to enable the test or the analysis to be carried out; and - (b) is provided in a way that enables the objective of the test or analysis to be satisfactorily achieved. - (2) Request for specimen of breath or saliva to provide a specimen of breath for a breath test by the person, a specimen of saliva for a saliva test by the person, or both.

-A police officer may require any person found by the officer or who the officer reasonably suspects was during the last preceding 2 hours-
+A police officer may require any person found by the officer or who the officer reasonably suspects was during the last preceding 3 hours-